 In the late 1960s Jan and Ron Kumin founded the Fairmount Center of the Creative and Performing Arts (see FAIRMOUNT FINE ARTS CENTER), which spawned FAIRMOUNT THEATRE FOR THE DEAF and Fairmount Spanish Dancers.
 In 1969 the Dance Theatre of Kathryn Karipides and Henry Kurth and the CASE WESTERN RESERVE UNIV.
 Modern Dance Co. was created to give students an opportunity to work in a professional-like company, and to build a dance department at the university.
 For 10 years it offered Cleveland audiences highly theatrical dance productions.
 Kelly Holt, at the time a member of the Erick Hawkins Dance Co. and a regular guest artist with the CWRU company, joined the faculty in 1975.
 The graduate dance program, housed in Mather Dance Center (formerly Mather Gymnasium), awarded its first MFA degree in 1975.

 In 1973 Alex Martin of the Ballet Guild of Cleveland turned his attention to his studio, the Cleveland Institute of Dance in SHAKER HTS.
 His partner, John Begg, directed his efforts to teaching at the CLEVELAND MUSIC SCHOOL SETTLEMENT, Karamu, and Cain Park.
 Begg was artistic director for Canton Ballet 1971-76, returning to direct the dance department at Fairmount Center for the Creative and Performing Arts in Cleveland Hts.
 Meanwhile, in 1972, IAN HORVATH, a Cleveland native, and Dennis Nahat, a colleague at American Ballet Theater, acquired Ruth Pryor's studio, then located at Masonic Temple.
-By 1976, with support from the CLEVELAND FOUNDATION and the Ballet Guild trustees, they established the Cleveland Ballet School and the CLEVELAND BALLET, the first professional ballet company in Cleveland.
+By 1976, with support from the CLEVELAND FOUNDATION and the Ballet Guild trustees, they established the Cleveland Ballet School and the second Cleveland Ballet.
 During the 1970s Cleveland revived PLAYHOUSE SQUARE to house the performing arts.
 CMDA moved downtown to be a presenter and in 1979 became known as DanceCleveland.
 In 1976 Alice Rubenstein, a CMDA member, founded FOOTPATH DANCE CO., Cleveland's first professional modern dance company.
 Several other companies sprang up but survived only briefly.
 In 1986 Tom Evert, a Cleveland native who had danced in the Paul Taylor Company, started a company to showcase his choreography.
-Another grass-roots company, the Repertory Project, was formed in 1987 by Susan Miller and Colleen Clark to bring to Cleveland the work of a variety of contemporary choreographers.
+Another grass-roots company, the Repertory Project (later known as Verb Ballets), was formed in 1987 by Susan Miller and Colleen Clark to bring to Cleveland the work of a variety of contemporary choreographers.
+In 2014, the third Cleveland Ballet was founded by Puerto Rican-born artistic director Gladisa Guadalupe and her husband, Ukrainian-American businessman Michael Krasnyansky.
+Based at Playhouse Square, it is currently (as of 2019) the fastest growing ballet company in the nation.

-From Pavlova's performance in 1911 to the present wide variety of dance classes and performances available in Cleveland, dance has become an enriching artistic element integral to the cultural network of the city.
-In 1995 local companies included the Cleveland Ballet, Tom Evert Dance Company, the Repertory Project, Mary Verdi-Fletcher's Cleveland Ballet/Dancing Wheels, North Coast Ballet Theatre, and a regular visitor, Akron's Ohio Ballet.
+From Pavlova's first performance in 1910 to the present wide variety of dance classes and performances available in Cleveland, dance has become an enriching artistic element integral to the cultural network of the city.
+In 2019 local companies included the Cleveland Ballet, Tom Evert Dance Company, Mary Verdi-Fletcher's Cleveland Ballet/Dancing Wheels, North Point Ballet, Verb Ballets,and a regular visitor, Akron's Ohio Ballet.
 Several dozen ethnic and folk dance companies and a number of liturgical dance groups enrich the community.
 CWRU, CLEVELAND STATE UNIV., and CUYAHOGA COMMUNITY COLLEGE continue to support dance.
 Touring companies are presented by DanceCleveland, Playhouse Square Center, Tri-C, and Cain Park.
 Smaller companies and solo artists are presented by Cleveland Museum of Art, Cleveland Public Theater, and Mather Dance Center.
-Wilma Salisbury was Plain Dealer dance critic.
 Cleveland's influence on the fine art of dance goes far beyond its borders, with many artists who trained here now performing, teaching, and creating work throughout the world.

 Diehl Consulting Services